Fokker G.I: Battle of the Netherlands

 Replica of the G.I at the Dutch Air Force Museum in Soesterberg, The Netherlands.

 On 10 May 1940, when Nazi Germany invaded the Netherlands, 23 G.1 aircraft were serviceable while production of Spain's order of the G.1 Wasp variant continued with a dozen aircraft completed, awaiting armament.
 The German invasion started with an early morning (03:50 hours) Luftwaffe attack on the Dutch airfields.
 While the 4th JaVA received a devastating blow, losing all but one of its aircraft, eight 3rd JaVA G.1 fighters of the Waalhaven airbase in Rotterdam, that were already fully fuelled and armed, scrambled in time and engaged several German aircraft.
 The surviving aircraft continued to fly, but with mounting losses, bringing their numbers down to three airworthy aircraft by the end of the first day.
 Despite the heavy losses of 4th JaVA, some of the planes could be kept in the air by scavenging parts from various planes.
-In the "Five-day War", the available G.1 fighters were mainly deployed in ground attack missions, strafing advancing German infantry units, but also used to attack Junkers Ju 52/3m transports.
+The available G.1 fighters were mainly deployed in ground attack missions, strafing advancing German infantry units, but also used to attack Junkers Ju 52/3m transports.
 Although reports are fragmentary and inaccurate as to the results, G.1 fighters were employed over Rotterdam and the Hague, contributing to the loss of 167 Ju 52s, scoring up to 14 confirmed aerial kills.
-The highest scoring G.1 pilot was Gerben Sonderman, with 4 victories.
+The highest scoring G.1 pilot was Gerben Sonderman, with four victories.